Opioid-Related Poison Center Calls

 Data Source: Texas Poison Center Network

-The Texas Poison Center Network (TPCN) was established by the Texas Legislature in 1993 when they passed Senate Bill 773.
-This bill mandated that a network of six regional poison centers be established to provide emergency treatment information to the citizens of Texas for poisonings or toxic exposures.
-Access to health care advice is available via a 24-hour toll free hotline (1-800-222-1222) for both the lay public and health care providers in the state.
+The Texas Poison Center Network (TPCN) is a network of six regional poison centers that provides emergency treatment information to the citizens of Texas for poisonings or toxic exposures via a 24-hour, toll-free hotline.
+TPCN provides help to both the lay public and health care providers.
 If necessary, callers may be referred to the nearest hospital to assist in the person's initial treatment and follow-up care.

 The graphs and tables show information for calls in Texas to the Texas Poison Centers about opioids.
 Opioid category is indicated by the following groupings of substance codes in TPCN: